“She may not look like much, but she's got it where it counts, kid. I've made a lot of special modifications myself.”

 — Joe Johnston in reply to this piece.

-There's another oddity from supplementary storyboard artist Gary Myers, whom Rinzler notes in Star Wars Storyboards, we know next to nothing about (which in itself is a crazy notion).
+There's another oddity from supplementary storyboard artist Gary Myers, whom Rinzler notes in Star Wars Storyboards, we know next to nothing about (which in itself is a crazy notion at this late stage of Star Wars fandom).

 His version of the ship is similar to the final saucer-and-mandibles design, only it also lacks the side-car cockpit.
 Myers did storyboards showing the crew inside of a cockpit looking out, but it’s impossible to tell much about where on the ship it’s supposed to be.